comit/sonoff-bridge/Theo's-Tasmota-Tips.md

 Starting with version 5.x a new linker script is made available allowing for 32k more code space.

-See wiki how to implement it in your Arduino or platformIO IDE.
+See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite) how to implement it in your Arduino or platformIO IDE.